CISSP-Study-Resources

 1.3 Evaluate and apply security governance principles (OSG-9 Chpt 1)

-• Security governance: the collection of policies, roles, processes/practices used to make security decisions in an org; related to supporting, evaluating, defining, and directing the security efforts of an org
+• Security governance: the collection of policies, roles, processes/practices used to make security decisions in an org; related to supporting, evaluating, defining, and directing the security efforts of an org; it involves making sure that security strategies align with business goals, and that they are comprehensive and consistent across the organization

 • Security governance is the implementation of a security solution and a management method that are tightly interconnected